 Includes 1 mount (turret) with barrels.

 Among naval historians, the US Navy 5"/38 caliber cannon is considered the best intermediate-caliber, dual purpose naval gun of World War II.
-This model represents the 5"/38 cal.
+These three models represent the 5"/38 cal.
 Mk.30 Mod.60 single-gun mount fit to several classes of warships and Coast Guard cutters.

-This "Lightweight" version was known as a "Single Knuckle" mount during World War II, so named because of the single "bump" on the turret roof.
-Compared to the "early version", the late version, reproduced here, appeared sometime after 1942.
-The late version had a different arrangement of stiffeners on the front of the gunhouse, differently positioned equipment box, differently shaped shell ejection chute, and fewer fasteners on access hatches.
-Three of these mounts are often seen on "square bridge" Fletchers such as USS Fletcher DD-445 herself, and destroyers of the earlier Sims, Benson and Gleaves classes.
+These "Lightweight" versions were known as "Single Knuckle" mounts during World War II, so named because of the single "bump" on the turret roof.
+Compared to the "late version", the early version, reproduced here, appeared sometime before 1944, had a different arrangement of stiffeners on the front of the gunhouse, differently positioned equipment box, differently shaped shell ejection chute, and fewer fasteners on access hatches.
+Three of these mounts are often seen on "round bridge" Fletcher class destroyers such as USS Fletcher DD-445 herself, and destroyers of the earlier Sims, Benson and Gleaves classes.

 Of the five 5-inch/38 Mk.30 single mounts normally fitted to a Fletcher class destroyer, for example, three "Single Knuckle" lightweight mounts were carried, all fit on top of deckhouses in superfiring positions, known there as "Mount 52", "Mount 53" and "Mount 54".
 The other two mounts were "Double Knuckle" heavyweight Mod.41 mounts, available separately.
 The two "double knuckle" mounts were fit to the main deck.